noa/iur/README.md

 episodes with the corresponding validation episodes.
-The success of the experiment is measured by a number of metrics, such as *median rank*, which should be a small integer, and *mean reciprocal rank*, which lies in the range `0..1` with larger values corresponding with better performance.
+The success of the experiment is measured by a number of metrics, such as *median rank*, which should be a small integer, and *mean reciprocal rank*, which lies in the range `[0, 1]` with larger values corresponding with better performance.

-A simple way to constuct training and validation splits is to simply divide each author's cronologically sorted history in the middle, the first portion contributing to the training split, and the remainder to the validation split.
+A simple way to constuct training and validation splits is to simply divide each author's chronologically sorted history in the middle, the first portion contributing to the training split, and the remainder to the validation split.
 In this way, the validation episodes will be *future* to the training episodes, so the success